UQ-UQx/graph/README.md

 ?>
 ```

-That's it! you're done with the setup :)

-# Setup
+# Config Setup
 1. Edit config.php with your respective LTI keys and optional database details
 2. Host on a https server (LTI with edX requires HTTPS)
 3. Add the respective keys in the edX advanced settings
 4. Create a new LTI component and point it to the correct URL

+That's it! you're done with the setup :)

 # Usage
 1. use test.php with LTI to confirm that everything is connecting
 2. on each page, include <?php require_once('inc/header.php'); ?> at the top
 3. to ensure valid LTI, make sure to run $lti->requirevalid(); directly after header.php
+4. for production ensure that test flag is set to false in lib/lti.php

 # Testing
 For testing we recommend the LTI 1.1 testbed, available at: http://www.imsglobal.org/developers/LTI/test/v1p1/lms.php